turingschool-examples/js-enums/README.md

 ## How To

 Make sure that you `npm install` to get all your dependencies.
 After you've done that you can run `npm test` to run all of your tests.
-Alternatively if you have `mocha` installed globally you can simply run `mocha [name of test folder]` and it will run your tests.
+Alternatively if you have `mocha` installed globally you can simply run `mocha [name of test folder]` and it will run your tests individually.